 - Once you get to the bottom, repeat the steps with the next line.

 We all learn in different ways.
 Some people are visual learners, others auditory and others kinetic.
-Most of us tend to do best with a combination of learning styles, but have one that is dominant for us.
-I’m covering all bases here!
-This one will really help you if you are an auditory learner – and it’s super simple!
-Grab your smart phone and read the entire scene out loud while recording.
-And yes, funny voices do help 🙂 .
-No, play it back… again and again and again.
-Maybe even incorporate this one into a walk around the block.
-And a little exercise and fresh air probably won’t hurt either!
+Most of us tend to do best with a combination of learning styles, but have one style that is dominant for us.
+I’m covering all bases here, but this one will really help you if you are an auditory learner – and it’s super simple.

 FREE Option: Facebook Group: Rehearsal & Self-Tape Partners For Actors